antarcticaresearch/LambdaLayers/README.md

 To Use:
 1. Goto your AWS Lambda console.
 Under "Additional Resources", click on Layers.
 2. Create a new Layer.
 Select "Upload a .zip file" (use the firebaseadmin.zip file in this repo).
-3. To attach this layer to your lambda function, goto your Function Overview, click on Layers->Add a layer.
+3. To attach this layer to your lambda function, goto your Function Overview, click on Layers->Add a layer->Custom Layers.
 4. Select the layer you created in Step #2.
 5. That's it!